01Successful Entrepreneurs Listen More Than They Speak

 This might surprise some people.
 A familiar image of some of the more outspoken, successful entrepreneurs of our generation, is that they do what they want, regardless of others’ opinions.

-In a 2014 interview with Forbes magazine, Richard Branson named listening as one of his three most important leadership principles.
+Richard Branson has also named listening as one of his three most important leadership principles.
 He says, “Listening enables us to learn from each other, from the marketplace, and from the mistake that must be made in order to get anywhere that is original and disruptive.”

 02They're Ready to Embrace Failure